 - It decreases IT time by enabling user access to hundreds of applications with just one set of credentials.
 Here, the user is hassle-free from remembering those hundred application passwords—thus, no more chances of forgetting these passwords.
 Your IT personnel need not constantly engage in providing you means to reset your forgotten password.

 - Enables secure password habits as the user has to remember only one password.
-Poor password habits, like noting them down on a piece of paper, is essentially inviting trouble.
+Poor password habits, like noting them down on a piece of paper, invites trouble.
 Anybody sneaky enough can get a hold of it and hack your account.
 In a corporate environment, this means the entire corporate ecosystem is at risk.

 OAuth is another open standard that authorizes users, unlike SAML, which authenticates and authorizes users.
 OAuth allows you to create an account using your social identities like Google, Facebook, Twitter.
-It provides some access to a website about your social without having to create a password to authorize your identity to the site.
+It provides limited access to your social network to a website without having to create a password to authorize your identity to the site.

 Now, you know how SAML works on a high level, you can read further material to understand the nitty-gritty details of it.